FredPont/Data_Lister/README.md

 	./Linux_DataLister.bin -c
 	will update the SQLite database indicated in "OutputSQLFile"
 ```

+### GUI
+By default the software start in GUI mode
+For a basic usage all the settings are in the "home" tab.
+Choose the directory to scan, the CSV output, the deepness level and click on the "Make csv table" button.

 <!-- ## Known issues
 In some computers, the pop up window showing the end of the analysis can freeze.
 To close the application click on the up right corner.